 84.24

-When a bank displays a card rate for foreign exchange, it may show both the TT buy rate and the TT sell rate.
+When a bank displays a card rates for foreign exchange, it may show both the TT buy rate and the TT sell rate.
 The TT buy rate is the rate at which the bank will buy foreign currency from the customer in exchange for local currency.
 The TT sell rate is the rate at which the bank will sell foreign currency to the customer in exchange for local currency.
 The difference between the TT buy and TT sell rates is known as the bid-ask spread, and it represents the bank’s profit margin for facilitating the transaction.
 The bid-ask spread can vary depending on various factors, such as market conditions, currency volatility, and the size of the transaction.
-Customers need to understand the card rate and the bid-ask spread to make informed decisions about foreign exchange transactions and to minimize the costs associated with such transactions.
+Customers need to understand the Bank’s card rate and the bid-ask spread to make informed decisions about foreign exchange transactions and to minimize the costs associated with such transactions.

-Definition: The interbank exchange rate is the rate at which banks buy and sell currencies with each other in the wholesale market.
+Definition: The Interbank Exchange Rate is the rate at which banks buy and sell currencies with each other in the wholesale market.
 It is used by banks to settle their transactions and by other financial institutions as a benchmark for pricing their foreign exchange products.

 The government had received requests from Export Promotion Councils and leading exporters that they should continue with the current Foreign Trade Policy (2015-20), which had been extended from time to time.